 Topic Sentences: Each of your paragraphs should have a topic sentence, which you can see as a mini-thesis statement just for that paragraph.
 This helps you to stay focused and coherent in your paragraph so that you're not trying to cover too many subissues or straying from your main purpose in that paragraph.
 A topic sentence most often appears as the first sentence of a paragraph, but occasionally it might be a second sentence (for example, if the first sentence was transitional) or the last sentence of the paragraph.
 In some writing, topic sentences are not explicit but remain implied; however, in academic writing, it is best if the topic sentence is explicit.
 Avoid using quotations as a substitute for a topic sentence, though it might on rare occasions be appropriate to begin a paragraph with a quotation.

-Too Short?: If a paragraph in an
+Too Short?: If a paragraph is shorter

-paragraphs.
+it covers the combined materials.
 Consider the following strategies for expanding a short

 Introduction: Introductory paragraphs are of course unique in that there is just one first paragraph that your reader encounters.
 Here is your opportunity to grab the reader's attention (though academic writing frowns upon sensationalism or cheap tricks to get the reader's attention), to give a sense of the significance of the topic at hand, to be specific about what piece or pieces of the puzzle your paper will tackle, to provide as specific and concise an overview of the various subtopics you will cover in the body of your essay, and to provide a thesis statement (your main claim or purpose).
 Although introductions sometimes have pithy quotations, save substantive, long quotations from the authors you have consulted for the body of your essay.